Zshoham/Morbis/README.md

 those include:
  - Spring Boot
  - Spring Data JPA
- - Spring WebFlux (Netty)
+ - Spring Web (Tomcat)
  - lombok
  - h2 (debug database)

+ For the front-end the project uses npm for dependency managment and the application itself is written in vue.js and has the following major dependencies:
+  - babel
+  - cypress (for e2e testing)
+  - jest (for unit testing)
+  - vue raouter

 ### Building From Sources

+* back-end:
- Gradle makes the build process extremely easy to build the project run `./gradlew build`, to run the test use `./gradlew test` for additional tasks run `./gradlew tasks`
+	Gradle makes the build process extremely easy to build the project run `./gradlew build` (`./gradlew build` to generate a jar), to run the test use `./gradlew test` for additional tasks run `./gradlew tasks`
 	> Note that the generated jar can be found in build/libs

+* front-end:
+	The build is managed by npm, you may run `npm run serve` for a dev version of the app to launch, or `npm run build` to compile the vue app into static html and javascript files.

+* packeging:
+	There is a pack.py script inside the scripts folder that will automate the build stages descrived above and also copy the static files generated from the webapp into thier place inside the server.
+The script will generate a release folder with a jar file and a run.py script.